+4.1 The city and neighbouring areas have a network of accessible e, safe, connected pedestrian an nd cycling paths integrated with green spaces.
 Major Projects Completion Date % Complete Progress To Date Status Cycling Improve bicycle safety, access and amenity through small scale infrastructure changes and improved on street facilities throughout the local government area 2023 50 Infrastructure improvements completed on regional cycle routes across the LGA in FY2018/19 include upgrade of four signalised intersections, new bicycle priority crossing, upgrade of bicycle contraflow lane, new median turn bay and renewal of separated cycleways.
 New local routes have created 1.5km of new shared paths.
-Major Programs Progress To Date e Status Walking Deliver the Central Business District Streetscape Improvement program, including the installation of Smartpoles, upgraded and improved LED street lighting, traffic signals, street furniture and the installation of granite paving. ks are underway for parts of Phillip Street, Sussex Street, Goulburn Street, Kent ell Street and Pitt Street.
+On Track Major Programs Progress To Date 9 Status Walking Deliver the Central Business District Streetscape Improvement program, including the installation of Smartpoles, upgraded and improved LED street lighting, traffic signals, street furniture and the installation of granite paving. s are underway for parts of Phillip Street, Sussex Street, Goulburn Street, Kent ell Street and Pitt Street.
 Paving works are underway for Phillip Street.
-On Track Cycling Complete the City's ten high priority regional routes, with separated cycleways where possible. d cycle link connecting Green Square to Randwick is progressing well and is due for Construction has commenced on Wilson and Burren streets cycle link.
-It to accelerate delivery of several bike network priority links in the FY19/20 long term not work will establish a feasible design and defined risk profile to inform staged over the ten year program.
-Ojects in various stages of development and implementation as part of the Bike On Track Partnerships Work with neighbouring councils, State and Federal Governments to implement the Inner Sydney Regional Bike network. infrastructure whice Australia.
-City staff met with ich will then supported the staff from Inne ith Transport for NSW development of a strategic business case for cycling opport the Inner Sydney Regional Bike Network (ISRBN) submission to Infrastructure er West and Bayside to review NSW Government Sydney Gateway plans to ensure BN implementation.
-On Trac Civil Infrastructure Continue to implement priority actions from the Liveable Green Network, including the Footpath Renewal program, pedestrian and cycling safety improvements, new furniture installations, pedestrian lighting upgrades, installations of green verge/street gardens and new cycleways. niture, pedestrian lighting, access ramps, green verge, cycleway upgrades and new veable Green Network routes.
-On Trac
+On Track Cycling Complete the City's ten high priority regional routes, with separated cycleways where possible.
+Construction of the Epsom Road cycle link connecting Green Square to Randwick is progressing well and is due for completion in September 2019.
+Construction has commenced on Wilson and Burren streets cycle link.
+Focussed work has commenced to accelerate delivery of several bike network priority links in the FY19/20 long term financial plan.
+Early development work will establish a feasible design and defined risk profile to inform staged implementation and cash flow over the ten year program.
+In total there are thirty capital projects in various stages of development and implementation as part of the Bike Network delivery program.
+Partnerships Work with neighbouring councils, State and Federal Governments to implement the Inner Sydney Regional Bike network.
+City staff continues to engage with Transport for NSW development of a strategic business case for cycling infrastructure which will then support the Inner Sydney Regional Bike Network (ISRBN) submission to Infrastructure Australia.
+City staff met with staff from Inner West and Bayside to review NSW Government Sydney Gateway plans to ensure comments are aligned with ISRBN implementation.
+Civil Infrastructure Continue to implement priority actions from the Liveable Green Network, including the Footpath Renewal program, pedestrian and cycling safety improvements, new furniture installations, pedestrian lighting upgrades, installations of green verge/street gardens and new cycleways. niture, pedestrian lighting, access ramps, green verge, cycleway upgrades and new eable Green Network routes.
+On Track